tasmi/tasmi.github.io/_pages/about.md

 **Research Themes**

 My research is focused on using high spatial and temporal resolution empirical and modelled datasets to understand earth-surface processes.
 I am both a geologist and geographer by training, and spatial analysis plays a large role in all of my research.
 I am particularly interested in the impacts of short- and long-term climate changes, and feedback loops between vegetation, water, and topography.
-More details of current and past research projects can be found on my [Research](https://tasmi.github.io/research/) page.
+More details of current and past research projects can be found on my [Research](https://tasmi.github.io/research/) and [Publications](https://tasmi.github.io/publications) pages.

-**Scientific Background**

-I obtained a BA from Middlebury College (Vermont, USA), a MA from UC Santa Barbara (California, USA) and a Doctorate from Universit&auml;t Potsdam (Germany).
-Details of my publications can be found on my [Publications](https://tasmi.github.io/publications) page.

 **Teaching**